No one wants bad relationship advice…

 She was then quiet and asked him what it would look like to him if they could calmly talk about issues without both of them being frustrated.

 As he offered some ideas, Jane became excited to try some new ways of relating to one another.

 When is “talking it over” bad relationship advice?

-It's bad relationship advice when either one or both of you are only arguing for your point of view and not listening to understand one another.
+It’s bad relationship advice when either one or both of you are all worked up emotionally, only arguing for your point of view and not listening to understand one another.

-If this is a relationship hole you fall into, begin asking questions that would invite you and your partner to understand each other at a deeper level.
+If this is a relationship hole you fall into, slow down and begin asking questions that would invite you and your partner to understand each other at a deeper level.